 The Summer Science Program March deadline A five-week summer program in astronomy at campuses in New Mexico and California for current juniors who will have completed pre-calculus or calculus.
 Applicants must be at least 15 by the start of the program.
 Participants complete an independent research project and take college-level classes.

 Young Scholars Program March deadline Students conduct research in engineering laboratories at Northeastern University.
-A one-month summer program open to current sophomores and juniors.
+A one-month summer program open to current juniors.

 Summer Internship Program in Biomedical Research March 01 deadline A competitive eight-week summer research internship for students who are at least 17 years old by June 15.
 Students work with research scientists at one of several National Institute of Health research facilities - one site is located in Framingham.
 Stipends are provided to participants.

 Project SMART at University of New Hampshire Summer research institute for current sophomores and juniors.
 Students choose one of three areas to study: biotechnology and nanotechnology, space science, or marine and environmental science.